search close

 --from-literal=secretaccesskey=abcdefg_hijklmn_opqrstuvwxy_z0123456789ABCD

-Additional information about Kubernetes secrets functionality can be found here.
+Additional information about Kubernetes secrets functionality can be found in the Kubernetes documentation.

 To accomplish this with a read only root filesystem, there needs to be a writeable volume mounted.
 This writeable volume can also be shared to expose the RPC socket file to other containers in the same pod.